Mahmod-Moursi/made-template-Mahmod/project/project-plan.md

 ### Temporary Fix:
 As a temporary measure, utilized the available GitHub repository for the CO2 and greenhouse gas emissions dataset from Our World in Data as a substitute for the missing temperature anomalies dataset.

+### Resolution:
+Ultimately decided to replace the Annual Temperature Anomalies dataset with a more relevant and accessible dataset from Our World in Data, focusing on energy production.

 ---

 ## 2. Dataset Content Mismatch

 ### Issue:
-Upon retrieval of data from the GitHub repository for CO2 and greenhouse gas emissions, it became apparent that the dataset differed in format and content from the expected data, complicating data processing and analysis.
+Upon retrieval of data from the GitHub repository for CO2 and greenhouse gas emissions, it became apparent that the dataset differed in format and content from the data in the Our World in Data website , complicating data processing and analysis.

 ### Solution:
 Thoroughly examined the dataset's documentation and structure to gain a better understanding of its contents and variables.

-### Temporary Fix:
+### Resolution:
-Filtered the dataset to include only the relevant columns (country, year, total_ghg) required for the project so that it's more in line with the format and content from the expected data and removed missing values from the total_ghg column to ensure data integrity.
+Decided to rely solely on the data from the GitHub repository, ensuring consistency and simplifying data processing.

 ---